Robust Dialogue State Tracking with Weak Supervision and Sparse Data: Experimental Setup

 \subsection{Evaluation}

 We use joint goal accuracy (JGA) as primary metric to compare between models.
 The JGA given a test set is the ratio of dialogue turns for which all slots were filled with the correct value (including $\mathit{none}$).
-For domain-transfer tests, we report per-domain JGA, and for out-of-ontology prediction experiments, we report slot gate accuracy.

-We run each model training 10 times for the small datasets, and three times for MultiWOZ to account for the expected variance in the training and report averaged numbers, standard deviation and maximum performance.
+For domain-transfer tests, we report per-domain JGA, and for out-of-ontology prediction experiments, we also report per-slot accuracy.
+We repeat each experiment 10 times for small datasets, and three times for MultiWOZ and report averaged numbers and maximum performance.
 For evaluation, we follow~\citet{heck-etal-2020-trippy}.